danieldickison/transmission-site/who.markdown

 Each quilt is made by a collaborative team of 10 trans and queer artists.
 This includes interviewers, audio editors, quilters and more.
 The project vision is also held by a team of trans and queer community based artists.
 We’re also supported by a broad array of informal advisors, sweeties, therapists, funders, grandparents and teachers who have laid the path that this project walks down.
 Thank you to each of them.

-This project takes place primarily on Ohlone land in the East Bay, California.
-We also have clusters of quilters located in Maine, Western Massachusetts, Oregon and Wisconsin.
-Our individual artists and quilt recipients are spread even further, including Canada, Europe and Australia.

 <img
   id="illustration-who"
   src="/assets/images/illustration-who-2.png"